Moreholidays December Noodle Ring Day

 We know a lot about the history and origin of candy canes.
 However, we know little about who created this holiday and why it was created.
 More intriguing – – why is it celebrated on December 26, the day after Christmas?

 We tracked the creation of this holiday back to 2010.
-We have not yet identified who created this day.
+Despite our extensive research efforts, we have not yet identified who created this day.
 But, the National Confectioner’s Association is a sponsor of this day and maybe the creator(s).
 As to why it is celebrated the day after Christmas, our speculation is to encourage using the many millions of candy canes given out over the holidays.
 There certainly is no shortage of holiday recipes that use those leftover candy canes.
 Candy cookies anyone!?

 We found no congressional records or presidential proclamation making this a “true” national holiday or observance.